sscherfke/rust-vcprompt/README.md

 ### `{operations}`

 This is a list of ongoing operations, e.g., a merge (`|MERGING`) or bisect (`|BISECTING`).

 ### `{local status}`

 ```
-✔     repository clean
+✔︎     repository clean
-●n    there are n staged files
+✚n    there are n staged files
-✖n    there are n unmerged files
+✖︎n    there are n unmerged files
-✚n    there are n modified (but unstaged) files
+↻n    there are n modified (but unstaged) files
 …n    there are n untracked files
 ```

 Mercurial automatically stages changed files, so *modified* files will always be shown as *staged*.

 ## Installation

-You can download a [binary
-release](https://github.com/sscherfke/rust-vcprompt/releases) or use one of the following methods to install rust-vcprompt.
+You can download a [binary release](https://github.com/sscherfke/rust-vcprompt/releases) or use one of the following methods to install rust-vcprompt.

 ### Homebrew